3 Penny Needle

 7Horse are the like-the-White-Stripes-but-better duo of guitarist Joie Calio and drummer Phil Leavitt (both sing); Calio released a supposedly-Mellotron-containing album, Complications of Glitter, as far back as 2004.
 2016's Livin' in a Bitch of a World is the pair's third album, more authentic than the White Stripes and less R&B than The Black Keys, with impeccable rock'n'roll credentials.
 Top tracks?
 The stall-setting opening title track, their killer hard rock take on The Bee Gees' Stayin' Alive and the ripping slide work on Answer The Bell, while Drift shows that they can do 'quiet', too.

 Someone calling themselves Captain Hook plays clearly real Mellotron flutes on Drift, on a machine that sounds like it could do with a good service.
 Somehow I suspect that they preferred it this way.
 So, all rather good, actually.
 What a nice change.

 One Tiny Thing

 The Problem With Saints

-Folds plays Mellotron strings on One Tiny Thing, although, as with his own albums, its veracity could well be called into question.
+Folds plays Mellotron strings on One Tiny Thing, sounding more authentic than on his own releases.
 I'm still not entirely sure whether or not this has been released in anything other than the 'digital' (i.e. download) format, but Folds fans, at least, should make the effort to hear this.

 See: Ben Folds